daemonphantom/awayke/README.md

 If you've ever wedged something in your hinge to fake an external display, this is for you.

-## Does it work with the lid fully closed?

-**Yes, that's the entire point**

-Awayke uses the `pmset disablesleep` mechanism, Apple's own system-level power management command, which operates below the layer that App Store sandbox restrictions apply to.
-This is what makes it work where other "Keep Awake" apps may fail to execute.

 ## Is this dangerous?

 The command Awayke uses is Apple's own tooling.
 Thermal risk for short hops, like walking between rooms or a bathroom break, is low.
 Apple Silicon throttles before anything damaging happens.